Skip to main content

 Programs of Study

 John Carroll offers a major and minor in sociology and criminology.
-The coursework will expose you to theoretical insights about human behavior, and teach you critical analytical thinking and skills to work with, and help understand, people.
+Sociology is the study of human social behavior, particularly the way people interact, organize and take action.
+One of the major areas within the discipline is criminology, which is the scientific study of crime and criminal behavior.
+The department coursework exposes students to theoretical insights about human behavior, and teaches analytical thinking and skills to work with, and help understand, people.

 Undergraduate